06 Sep Simple Request | Sept 2017

 So you can fix your tribe instead.”

-Once again, I’m sure I heard the same duck crackle another raspberry, but this time with a chuckle.
+Once again, I’m sure I heard the same raspberry crackle, but this time with a chuckle.

 Then they all flew off.